Groupre/groupre/archive/old_readme.md

 Groupre is a program written in python meant to allow fast, automated matching of students to chairs based on student preferences, professor settings, and chair attributes.

 As a result of being created within the [Software Engineering Lab][COMP 523] course at the [University of North Carolina at Chapel Hill][UNC-CH], this repository contains the groupre python source code as well as the web implementation for professor use of it at UNC-CH.
-The current web-app locations can be found at our website [groupre.cs.unc.edu][website].
+The current web-app locations can be found at our [master][CloudApps-master] and [develop][CloudApps-develop] sites hosted on [Carolina CloudApps][Carolina CloudApps].

 ## Documentation